phyleria/wth-write-a-thon/CONTRIBUTING.md

 ```

 ### 3. Add Your Deliverables
-Inside the repository, create a folder using your the name you registered with.
+Inside the repository, create a folder using the name you registered with.

 ```
 /your-name/